epi2me-labs/wf-somatic-variation/README.md

 ## Introduction

-This workflow calls variants from the alignment files of a paired tumor/normal sample.
+This workflow calls variants from the alignment files of a paired tumor/normal, or tumor-only sample.

 This workflow can be used for the following: